wuxb45/remixdb/README.md

     $ make CCC=gcc

+If jemalloc is available and you prefer to use it, use `M=j` with `make`:

+    $ make M=j

+The `xdbdemo.c` contains sample code that uses the `remixdb_*` functions.
+These functions present a clean programming interface without using special data types or structures.

 ## xdbdemo
-To compile the demo code:
+To compile and run the demo code:

     $ make xdbdemo.out

-If jemalloc is available and you prefer to use it, use `M=j` with `make`:

-    $ make M=j xdbdemo.out

-To run the demo program:

     $ ./xdbdemo.out

 ## xdbtest